pathapati-mahesh/WerkStudent_Python/README.md

 ```bash
 pip install -r requirements.txt
 ```
+##Configurations
+- In this I created a get_config file to Load the Config.ini.

 ## Class Methods
 - **In the directory you will find the `Data Extraction Class` in `script.py` file**